 The main estimand of interest we consider is the average direct treatment effect on the treated, i.e.,

-\begin{remark}[] Related to (\ref{ATT}) we can define the average direct effect on the treated (ADET) as the average over the treatment effect (\ref{ATT}) over the treatment assignments where the outermost expectation is over the treatment assignments.
+Related to (\ref{ATT}) we can define the average direct effect on the treated (ADET) as the average over the treatment effect (\ref{ATT}) over the treatment assignments where the outermost expectation is over the treatment assignments.
 We provide results for this case as well.